 What is Shio Kombu?

-To make this dish, kombu that has already been used to make dashi broth is utilized, making it a perfect way to reuse kombu.
-However, kombu used for dashi can spoil quickly, so it's recommended to either use it immediately after making dashi or thaw and use the frozen kombu that was saved for this purpose.
+To make this food, kombu that has already been used to make dashi broth can be utilized, making it a perfect way to reuse kombu.
+However, kombu used for dashi can spoil quickly, so it is recommended to either use it immediately after making dashi or use the frozen kombu that was saved for this purpose after thawing.

-In Japan, it's often used as an accompaniment for rice and onigiri (rice balls).
+In Japan, it is often used as an accompaniment for rice or onigiri (rice balls).
 It is also a versatile ingredient that can be used in stir-fries and salads.

 By the way, there is also something called "shio kombu," which is simply simmered kombu sprinkled with salt.
 However, it is different from what is described in this recipe.